 Almost every gardener has a shovel, and probably a trowel too.
-And while you can get a long way with a few simple tools, it’s sometimes nice to have the perfect utensil for the job.
+While you can get a long way with a few simple tools, it’s sometimes nice to have the perfect utensil for the job.
 One such item is the transplant spade.
 Keep reading to learn more about how and when to use a transplant spade in the garden.

 What is a Transplant Spade?

 A transplant spade looks a lot like a modified shovel.
 It has a long handle that makes it easy to use from a standing position.
 Instead of being wide and tapered for moving soil, however, the blade is slender, long, and the same width all the way down.
-And rather than coming to a point, the bottom of the blade often has a gentler curve to it.
+Rather than coming to a point, the bottom of the blade often has a gentler curve to it.
 This shape is intended to penetrate the soil rather than move it, creating a trench of loosened soil around the plant that’s going to be transplanted.

 When to Use a Transplant Spade